cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ## Prerequisites

-1. A running and Cardano node - accessible through the `cardano-cli` command.
-This guide is written with `cardano-cli` v 1.26.1.
+1. A running and synced Cardano node - accessible through the `cardano-cli` command.
+This guide is written with `cardano-cli` v 1.27.0.
 Some commands may be subject to change.
 2. You have some knowledge in Linux as to navigation between directories, creating and editing files, and setting and inspecting variables via Linux shell.